Trade Wars Could Be What The Housing Market Needs To Heat Up

 Market pullbacks always feel painful in the moment, but they’re nothing new.
 Since 1950, the S&P 500 has experienced a correction (declines of 10% or more) roughly every 19 months.
 Since 1980, the average intra-year decline has been 14.3%, making double-digit drops relatively common.
 Meanwhile, bear markets (declines of 20% or more) occur about once every six years on average.

-Given that I'm currently underweight public equities, I’m eager to buy the dip.
+Given that I'm currently underweight public equities, I’m eager to buy the dip and I did aggressively Monday morning, Feb 3 and the first week of March 2025.
 But what excites me even more?
 Buying the dip for my kids—a move I hope they’ll appreciate 10-15 years down the road when they’re in high school or college.

 U.S.A.
 Will Win The War